 Tired of staring at the mucky, green water in your pool?
 While keeping up with a swimming pool involves chemical treatments, along with maintenance and replacement of essential hardware like skimmers, pumps, and heaters, it's also important to vacuum your pool as often as you can.
 Sure, you can invest in a cheap hand skimmer to get leaves and insects off the surface of the water, but what about all the debris at the bottom?
 Ideally, we allocate such dirty work to a pool robot vacuum.

-Designed for autonomous use, a pool vacuum robot is built to be turned on, submerged, and essentially forgotten.
+Designed for autonomous use, a pool robot vacuum is built to be turned on, submerged, and essentially forgotten.
 An onboard power supply and filtration system does all the dirty work, vacuuming all the dirt and detritus from the bottom of your pool.
-Premium pool vacs even offer features like mobile app controls for scheduling and progress monitoring, as well as wall-cleaning.
+Premium pool vacs even offer features like mobile app controls for scheduling and monitoring progress, as well as wall cleaning.

-If you're sick of skimming, here's a list of the best pool vacuum robots you can buy right now.
+If you're sick of skimming, here's a list of the best pool robot vacuums you can buy right now.

 From walls to floors, the Dolphin Nautilus CC Plus is your go-to pool vac for every cleaning job.
 Designed to be used for in-ground pools up to 50 feet deep, the Nautilus gets the job done by way of its powerful suction motor, dual filtration system, and twin side brushes.

 Whether your pool uses gunite, tile, or another finish altogether, the Nautilus should get everything in only two hours.
 That's walls, floors, and stairs.
 In terms of power, there's no battery to speak of, but the 60-foot, tangle-free cord ensures your Nautilus won't get tangled in the wiring during its cycle — you'll just want to make sure there's a power outlet outside.